 While everyone in Fairyland is getting ready for the Fairy Olympics, Jack Frost's goblins steal the Sports Fairies' magic objects, and Rachel and Kristy must play the goblins' Mean Green Basketball Team to win back Brittany's magic ball.

-I, Geronimo Stilton, am not a sportsmouse.
+Geronimo Stilton is not a sportsmouse.
 Running?
 Sweating?
-Not for me.
-I prefer relaxing in an armchair with a bowl of cheesy chews and a good book.
-But when I was assigned to report on the Olympics in Greece, I sniffed a mysterious adventure in the making!
-And holey cheese, was I ever right.
+Not for him.
+But when he is assigned to report on the Olympics in Greece, he suspects a mysterious adventure in the making!

 Their magic tree house takes Jack and Annie back to retrieve a lost story in ancient Greece, where they witness the original Olympic games and are surprised to find what girls of the time were not allowed to do.

 When eight-year-old Owen and his best friend Joseph join a neighborhood soccer league, they not only face a test of their game skills but also of their friendship.

 Binky refuses to join his teammates in pre-game warm-ups, until he injures himself while running the bases in a game.

 Chad is thrilled to be a batboy for the Pine City Porcupines, even though the team is not doing well, his fellow batboy is less than thrilled about the job, and his favorite player seems to be jinxed.

 Anton loves playing football until Malik, the talented quarterback, starts acting strange.
 Instead of working with the team, Malik is just showing off, and the team is starting to lose.
 Anton thinks it has something to do with the tall guy in sunglasses who keeps showing up to their games.
 But who is he, and why does Malik care what he thinks?
 Anton has to fix the problem fast, before the quarterback ruins everything!